trevorld/Hanzi_Stats/README.rst

 * HSK (2010) and HSK (2012) aka HSK 2.0 levels
 * HSK (2021) aka HSK 3.0 bands
 * 6000 most frequently used simplified characters (divided into 12 categories)
+* TBCL (20220920) levels
 * TOCFL (2023) levels
-* TBCL (20220920) levels
 * 6000 most frequently used traditional characters (divided into 12 categories)

 Users can configure which categories are enabled or disabled.
-By default in new installations we enable the HSK (2012), HSK (2021), and most frequently used characters categories.
+By default in new installations we enable the HSK (2012), HSK (2021), and most frequently used characters categories and disable the TBCL, TOCFL, and oldest HSK categories.
+Users can also configure which URL is opened when clicking on a character as well as which field to search for characters.

 Installation
 ------------